ABLE

 Being “able” can create a weird kind of tension, even between people who are meant to be friends.
 You’d think doing things for people you care about would build love, respect and loyalty… but sometimes it does the complete opposite.
 People can actually start to dislike you just because you can.

-Someone’s lack-off can turn into the very reason they start trying to show you up.
+The lack they carry inside them can turn into the very reason they start trying to show you up.
 Who could imagine that?
 Being helpful, caring and supportive can be the very reason you stop being friends.
+And yet, you can’t stop being you.
+You can’t stop being able.

 All because you were able.